hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 * Use `phantompeakqualtools` to compute cross-correlation and associated QC metrics
 * Evaluate and interpret QC metrics and the cross-correlation plot

-## ChIP-Seq quality assessment
+## ChIP-seq quality assessment

-Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-Seq data.
+Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-seq data.
 What we are looking for is good	quality	ChIP-seq enrichment over background.

 <img src="../img/chip_workflow_june2017_step3.png" width="700">